EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destiny.md

 ### Level 8

 You gain one (1) armor gate increase.
 You can use it on Cloth or Light Armor gate.
-You gain skill level of specialized in skill gate of WIS
+You gain skill level of specialized in skill gate of WIS.
-You gain skill level of expert in skill gate of INT and WIL
+You gain skill level of expert in skill gate of INT and WIL.
 You gain Specialized level Divine Spell gate.

 ### Level 10

 Call of the divine.
 You can attempt to plea and/or pray to your deity.
 You use Divine Spell gate and on success deity will try to accommodate your request or at least something similar.
-It will not break it's domain or aligment.
-If you failed you cannot use this feature untill next morning prayer and if you succeeded you cannot use this feature until seven (7) days have passed.
+It will not break it's domain or alignment.
+If you failed you cannot use this feature until next morning prayer and if you succeeded you cannot use this feature until seven (7) days have passed.

 ## Crusader